the-monorepo/nexus/README.md

 Ever needed to mock all the functions of an object but nothing else?

-This package mocks all functions inside an array or object literal and copy overs everything else into a new object.
+This package mocks all functions inside a arrays, objects, Maps, Sets and class instances and copys overs everything else into a new object.

 **Note**: This package is specifically meant for use with [Jest](https://jestjs.io/)

 ## Installation
 `npm install jest-mock-functions`
 or
 `yarn add --dev jest-mock-functions`

 ## How to use it
 ### Objects